rstens/docs/README.md

   **Activity**               **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   **Participants**
   -------------------------- --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- -----------------------
   Discovery                  The purpose of this stage is to identify systems within scope and the services in use.
 It is not intended to discover vulnerabilities, but version detection may highlight deprecated versions of software / firmware and thus indicate potential vulnerabilities.
-CGI, iValua
+CGI, PPR
   Vulnerability Scan         Following the discovery stage this looks for known security issues by using automated tools to match conditions with known vulnerabilities.
-The reported risk level is set automatically by the tool with no manual verification or interpretation.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                               iValua, CGI, Province
+The reported risk level is set automatically by the tool with no manual verification or interpretation.
+PPR, CGI, Province
-  Vulnerability Assessment   This uses discovery and vulnerability scanning to identify security vulnerabilities and places the findings into the context of the environment under test.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       iValua, CGI, Province
+  Vulnerability Assessment   This uses discovery and vulnerability scanning to identify security vulnerabilities and places the findings into the context of the environment under test.
+PPR, CGI, Province
   Security Assessment        Builds upon Vulnerability Assessment by adding manual verification to confirm exposure, but does not include the exploitation of vulnerabilities to gain further access.
-Verification could be in the form of authorized access to a system to confirm system settings and involve examining logs, system responses, error messages, codes, etc. A Security Assessment is looking to gain a broad coverage of the systems under test but not the depth of exposure that a specific vulnerability could lead to.                                                                                                                                                                                                                                                                                                                   iValua, CGI, Province
+Verification could be in the form of authorized access to a system to confirm system settings and involve examining logs, system responses, error messages, codes, etc. A Security Assessment is looking to gain a broad coverage of the systems under test but not the depth of exposure that a specific vulnerability could lead to.
+PPR, CGI, Province
   Penetration Test           Penetration test simulates an attack by a malicious party.
 Building on the previous stages and involves exploitation of found vulnerabilities to gain further access.
 Using this approach will result in an understanding of the ability of an attacker to gain access to confidential information, affect data integrity or availability of a service and the respective impact.
 Each test is approached using a consistent and complete methodology in a way that allows the tester to use their problem solving abilities, the output from a range of tools and their own knowledge of networking and systems to find vulnerabilities that would/ could not be identified by automated tools.
-This approach looks at the depth of attack as compared to the Security Assessment approach that looks at the broader coverage.   iValua, CGI, Province
+This approach looks at the depth of attack as compared to the Security Assessment approach that looks at the broader coverage.
+PPR, CGI, Province

 Additionally the following activities could form part of the engagement but technically fall outside of the security testing scope: